composewell/streamly/docs/Developer/stream-fold-duality.md

 away — which is exactly why it pairs with `Stream`, whose seed is likewise fixed inside the existential.

+## Fold and Unfold

+Like the Unfold's lmapM requires a monadic inject, the same way the fold's rmapM requires a monadic extract.

 # Generalized Stream Type

 We can generalize the stream type to "Source m a r", "Source a m r" or "Source